Salman the Persian: Conversion to Christianity from Zoroastrianism

+Conversion to Islam from Christianity

-He traveled around the Middle East to discuss his ideas with priests, theologians and scholars in his quest for the truth.
+Salman traveled around the Middle East to discuss his ideas with priests, theologians and scholars in his quest for the truth, settling initially in Mosul (ancient Nineveh).
 During his stay in Syria, he heard of Muhammad, whose coming had been predicted by Salman's last Christian teacher on his deathbed.
 Afterwards and during his journey to the Arabian Peninsula, he was betrayed and sold to a Jew in Medina.
 After meeting Muhammad, he recognized the signs that the monk had described to him.
 He converted to Islam and secured his freedom with the help of Muhammad.
+Salman is the first Iranian who converted to Islam.
+According to sources, Salman converted to Islam before the Battle of Badr, but because he was a slave before the Battle of Khandaq, he did not participate in the Battles of Badr and Uhud.

 Abu Hurairah is said to have referred to Salman as "Abu al-Kitabayn" ("the father of the two books"; that is, the Bible and the Quran), and Ali is said to have referred to him as "Luqman al-Hakeem" ("Luqman the wise," a reference to a wise man mentioned in the Quran).
 Whenever people inquired about his ancestry, Salman is said to have replied: "I am Salman, the son of Islam from the child of Adam."

-Career
+Career as a Sahabi

 Salman came up with the idea of digging a great trench around the Medina, to defend the city against the army of 10,000 Arabian non-Muslims.
 Muhammad and his companions accepted Salman's plan because it was safer, and there would be a better chance that the non-Muslim army would have a larger number of casualties.

 While some sources gather Salman with the Muhajirun, other sources narrate that during the Battle of the Trench, one of Muhajirun stated "Salman is one of us, Muhajirun", but this was challenged by the Muslims of Medina (also known as the Ansar).
 A lively argument began between the two groups with each of them claiming Salman belonged to their group and not to the other one.
 Muhammad arrived on the scene and heard the argument.
 He was amused by the claims but soon put an end to the argument by saying: "Salman is neither Muhajir nor Ansar.
 He is one of us.
 He is one of the People of the House."

 Salman participated in the conquest of the Sasanian Empire, and became the first governor of Sasanid capital Ctesiphon, after its fall at the time of the second Rashidun Caliph, Umar ibn Al-Khattab.
 However, according to some other sources, after Muhammad's death, he disappeared from public life until 656, when Ali became the Caliph, and appointed Salman as the governor of Al-Mada'in at the age of 88.